-In order to apply for the exchange program, please submit to the Student Exchange Coordinator TWO HARD COPIES OF EACH of the following documents VIA EMAIL AND IN PERSON:
+In order to apply for the exchange program, students must submit TWO HARD COPIES OF EACH of the following documents via email AND in person:

-- TWO HARD COPIES OF the completed application form, signed by the Academic Advisor for outging students at your Home Faculty;
+- TWO COPIES of the completed approval form, signed by the Academic Advisor for outgoing students at your Home Faculty;

-- TWO HARD COPIES OF an up-to-date transcript of grades in English;
+- TWO COPIES of an up-to-date transcript of grades in English;

-- TWO HARD COPIES OF your resume (CV) in English;
+- TWO COPIES of your resume (CV) in English;

-- TWO HARD COPIES OF a Letter of Intent, describing your study goals at the university abroad and a statement about your suitability to represent the Technion overseas;
+- TWO COPIES of a Letter of Intent, describing your study goals at the university abroad and a statement about your suitability to represent the Technion overseas;

 - Two current passport pictures

-In order to apply for the exchange program, please have your academic advisor for outgoing students sign the application form at the “Faculty Approval “ section.
+In order to apply for the exchange program, please have your academic advisor for outgoing students sign the approval form at the “Faculty Approval “ section.

 Technion International’s Outgoing Students Office is happy to assist Technion students to experience an academic internship abroad or join one of the internship program offered by our Partner Universities.
 The application process is not via the regular exchange, but determined by the host institution.